jorbascrumps/phaser-plugin-water-body/README.md

 ## API

 ### `WaterBody(x, y, width, height, depth, options)`
+_Create a new WaterBody object in the Scene._
 #### Arguments
 * **x** (Number) &mdash; The x position to render the body.
 Default value is `0`.
 * **y** (Number) &mdash; The y position to render the body.
 Default value is `0`.